 How has your liberal arts education influenced you?
 How do you apply your LAE in your current career?

 A Liberal Arts Education (LAE) is often taken for granted; however, when cultivated correctly, it can be your most valued asset.
-My LAE has taken me further than I could have ever imagined by allowing me the diversity to branch out, while also giving me depth to understand and apply my knowledge.
-My current career requires unique, analytical thinking, while being able to clearly and effectively communicate my ideas to prove and advance science.
-Working in engineering has it’s challenges, but my passion for solving challenges started with an opportunity.
+My LAE has taken me further than I could have ever imagined by allowing me the diversity to branch out while also giving me depth to understand and apply my knowledge.
+My current career requires unique and analytical thinking while being able to clearly and effectively communicate my ideas to prove and advance science.
+Working in engineering has it’s challenges but my passion for solving challenges started with an opportunity.
 And that brings me full circle; my greatest opportunity offered to me was a Liberal Arts Education.